learn-co-curriculum/rails-flatiron-store-checkout/README.md

   * A user should be able to delete a line_item from the cart, via AJAX.
 This would be handled by the line_items controller methods `destroy`
   * The cart total on the page should be updated asynchronously when a line_item is deleted as well
     * Be sure that the stripe iframe knows about the new total, or you will overcharge your user!
+  * **Pass the features tests**

+  * **BONUS**
     * If a cart becomes empty through removing or updating a line_item, a user should not see a "Pay with Card" button.
 We want to check the total on the page in order to determine whether or not we hide the button.
-One fancy way to do this is with the `.observe()` function currently available in Chrome 36.
+One fancy way to do this is with the `Object.observe()` function currently available in Chrome 36.
 Check out this [blog post](http://kiafathi.azurewebsites.net/observations-about-object-observe/) on it.
-  * **Pass the features tests**

-  * **BONUS**
     * A user should be able to update the line_item quantity, via AJAX.
 This should be handled by the line_items controller methods `update`
     * The line_item total should be updated asynchronously as well